Adopting

 What is the advantage of adopting an adult?

-For the prospective owner, there are many advantages to adopting an
+For the prospective owner, there are many

 adult versus bringing a young puppy into the household.
-These dogs
+These

-are normally well adjusted to being handled, even by strangers; their basic
+are normally well adjusted to being handled, even by strangers; their

 personality is developed and the health of the dog is known.
 The

-dogs are normally well accustomed to grooming and are usually crate trained.
+dogs are normally well accustomed to grooming and are usually crate

 The fundamentals

-In bringing a kennel dog into the home, there are several basic concepts
+In bringing a kennel dog into the home, there are

 which must always be considered.